Title: A Sorta Fairytale (1 of 2 or 1/3)

 "I think he has to know me.
 Some of the things he said didn't make sense.
 But, I'd remember someone like him.
 I guess I'll just have to find out by asking him..."
 Ike said.

 "Whoa, you're really going Sherlock on this," Ranulf said.
 He gave Ike a thumbs up.

 "Is that your new name for Watson?"
 Ike said.

 "You be Holmes, I'll be Watson, and we'll solve the case of the missing beer," Ranulf said.
 He tipped back his can and took a long swig.

 "I think Soren would probably be Holmes, and I'd be Watson.
 Also, you drank it," Ike said.

 "Another case solved by hard work and shotgunning beer.
 And if you're Holmes, who would I be?"
 Ranulf said.

-"Yet another case of literature being improved with beer and rainbow beanies.
-Now all we need are zombies and we're set to have a publishing deal," Ranulf said with a grin.
+"Big guy!
+You always have the last word―usually because you ripped the other guy's throat out.
+Yet another case of literature being improved with beer and rainbow beanies.
+Now all we need are zombies and we're set to have a publishing deal," Ranulf said.

-"I have some genuine information from a cute science major that Soren is captain of the debate team, and regularly makes people run from the room crying.
+"You never use enough cat puns.
+I have to make up for it, and use double the amount.
+Plus, I've got the dirt.
+I have some genuine information from a cute science major that Soren is captain of the debate team, and regularly makes people run from the room crying.
 Apparently he's really hardcore," Ranulf said.
-He sashayed over to the minifridge and pulled out a beer and popped the top.
+He got up and went over to the mini-fridge and pulled out a beer and popped the top.
 Ike couldn't help but wonder how many Ranulf had today, and how he wasn't passed out in the gutter already.
 Ike filed it away as just another one of life's mysteries.

 "So, when's the next debate team meeting?"
 Ike said.